RoadieHQ/roadie-actions/README.md

-# Sync Roadie Techdocs Action
+# Sync Backstage TechDocs Action

-This Action is for [Roadie Backstage](https://roadie.io/) customers who have access to the Roadie API in their plan.

-It updates a repository's Backstage [Techdocs](https://roadie.io/docs/getting-started/technical-documentation/) build in Roadie so that you don't have to wait for the docs to build when visiting the docs after a change has been made.
+This Action allows CI triggered building of Backstage TechDocs for a repository so that you don't have to wait for docs to build on demand when viewing a new version.

+### Prerequisites

+This Action assumes that you have a publicly available HTTP API exposed from your Backstage backend that uses a Bearer token for Authorization.

+[Roadie Backstage](https://roadie.io/) customers may access this via the Roadie API.
+Please reach out to support@roadie.io for more info.

 ### Required Inputs:
+- `api-token`: An API token added as a Bearer token to the Backstage API requests
-- `path`: Path to the yaml file representing the Backstage entity linked to these docs.
+- `catalog-info-path`: Path to the yaml file representing the Backstage entity linked to these docs.
 Defaults to `./catalog-info.yaml`
-- `roadie-api-key`: API key for the Roadie API
+- `backstage-api-endpoint`: The address of the exposed Backstage API
+- `github-token`: A Github PAT to check if the docs were updated in this branch - if not passed this action will sync the docs every time which may cause load issues as techdocs builds can be resource intensive.

 ### Optional Inputs
 Supplying a `github-token` allows the action to check if there have been any updates to the docs and only sync if there have been, thereby reducing unnecessary load on your Roadie instance.